How to Wrap a Foot for Arch Pain?

 Plantar fasciitis –

 It is the common cause of heel pain.
-The plantar fascia is a band of tough tissue connecting the heel bone to the toes that become irritated or inflamed.
+The plantar fascia is a band of tough tissue connecting the heel bone to the toes that becomes irritated or inflamed.

 The foot arch pain in such cases is worse in the morning when getting out of bed.